MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-utility.md

 > [!IMPORTANT]
 > The `-G` option only applies to Azure SQL Database and Azure Synapse Analytics.
-> AAD Interactive Authentication is not currently supported on Linux or macOS.
+> Azure AD Interactive Authentication is not currently supported on Linux or macOS.
 Azure AD Integrated Authentication requires [Microsoft ODBC Driver 17 for SQL Server](../../connect/odbc/download-odbc-driver-for-sql-server.md) version 17.6.1 or higher and a properly [Configured Kerberos environment](../../connect/odbc/linux-mac/using-integrated-authentication.md).

 - **Azure Active Directory Username and Password:**